Ebrahim683/blurred_overlay/README.md

 - ⚡ Optimized for both debug and release modes (no artifacts)
 - 🎭 Theme-aware with automatic color fallbacks
 - 📐 Smart layout system that adapts to content size
-- 🚀 Works with both dialogs and bottom sheets
+- 🚀 Works with dialogs, bottom sheets, and drawers (both left and right)

 ## 🖼️ Screenshots